Hilarious. Absolutely hilarious.

 He’s probably right.
 As the latest Pew poll reports, 75 percent of white evangelicals oppose gay marriage.
 As Tony Perkins, head of the Family Research Council, warned recently:

-“If the RNC abandons marriage, evangelicals will either sit the elections out completely or move
+“If the RNC abandons marriage, evangelicals will either sit the elections out completely or move to

 In fiscal 2013, the federal deficit is projected to be 5.5 percent of GDP, a level that according to many in Washington threatens our basic solvency and that must be addressed by any means possible, as long as “any means possible” does not include tax increases.